Barrie Robison

 In-room move

-Teach from familiar silo problems
+Teach from familiar analytics and extraction tasks

 Participant artifact